 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-This year we're refurbishing our iconic paternoster lift, with the aim of bringing it back into service for the start of academic year 2020/21.
-The lift will be fully restored with some added new safety features.
+Over the past year we've been refurbishing our iconic paternoster lift, with the aim of bringing it back into service during the academic year 2020/21.
+The lift has been fully restored with some added new safety features.

 The paternoster has been an important part of our library since it first opened in 1967.
 It is one of just two lifts like it which are now left in the UK, so we’ve been planning the best way to make sure it can remain open and accessible for visitors to the Albert Sloman Library.
 It has been out of action since summer 2018, and work has been ongoing behind the scenes to organise resources and expertise to get it working again.

 Completely replacing the lifts drive gears and chain

 Replacing the main control system with a modern high efficiency system

 Installing a new vari-speed drive system, so the lift can easily be slowed down

 Upgrading the lighting in the lift shaft